abergmeier/fabaccess-server/CONTRIBUTING.md

 ### Configuring cargo

 You need to tell Cargo to use your C-toolchain.
-For this you need to have a block in [your cargo config](https://doc.rust-lang.org/cargo/reference/config.html) setting at least the paths to the gcc as `linker` and ar as `ar`:
+For this you need to have a block in [your user cargo config](https://doc.rust-lang.org/cargo/reference/config.html) setting at least the paths to the gcc as `linker` and ar as `ar`:

 ```toml